LangInteger/simuliris/README.md

 # Simuliris Coq development

-This repository contains the Coq development of Simuliris (paper presented at POPL22: https://iris-project.org/pdfs/2022-popl-simuliris.pdf).
+This repository contains the Coq development of Simuliris, additionally including the Tree Borrows Optimization Program Logic, and also some Tree Borrows optimizations not proven via Simuliris.

 ## Prerequisites